anti-grass/anti-grass-weather-app/README.md

 ## What It Does
 - Finds your location using your IP address.
 - Gets the current weather (temperature and wind speed) for your area.
-- Advises if it's safe to step outside or stay indoors.

 # Installation